101 Weather And Home Weather Station Facts & Tips You Need To Know

 Frost flowers are ice crystals that grow on newly formed sea ice.
 Without going into too much detail and making things too complicated, we still need to have a proper idea of how they are formed and develop.

 Under calm conditions, a new ice layer is easily formed as the air over the open water is much colder than the underlying ice.
-The air directly above this newly formed ice contains high levels of water vapour and is also much warmer than the overlying layer of cold air.
+The air directly above this newly formed ice contains high levels of water vapor and is also much warmer than the overlying layer of cold air.

 If this difference in temperature between the moist warm air on the ice surface and the colder overlying air is 15 degrees or more, condensation will take place where the two layers meet.